Key takeaways

 When to use Square

 Choose Square if you are looking for hardware that’s ready to use out of the box.
 Square also offers a wider range of options for both mobile and countertop setups.
 You only need to download the mobile payment app on your smartphone and connect the mobile card reader to start accepting payments.
-Credit card readers and Square POS software are built into the Square’s in-store POS hardware.
+Credit card readers and Square POS software are built into Square’s in-store POS hardware.

-Stripe vs Square: POS System
+Stripe vs Square: POS system

 When to choose Square

 Startups and small businesses find Square’s all-in-one POS system the most convenient because it can be set up and ready to manage your omnichannel sales, e-commerce, inventory, fulfillment, CRM, and reporting within a day.
 Square even offers free and paid industry-specific POS solutions, allowing businesses access to features specific to their needs.
+However, mid-size businesses can easily outgrow Square’s features, even with its software upgrades.
+For example, Square’s inventory management features offer limited flexibility.
+They won’t be able to handle a complex matrix of raw ingredients, processed items, and special orders that other retail and restaurant POS software could.

 When to choose Stripe